 Cynthia has appeared as a guest and performer on CBS, FOX & ABC network television shows, including Good Morning America and The Morning Show, as well as on NPR's Piano Jazz, BBC Radio, and elsewhere.
 Her work has been featured in The New York Times, DownBeat, Fretboard Journal, International Musician, People Magazine, The Wall Street Journal, and countless other local, trade, and foreign media outlets.

 Sayer first rose to international prominence as a founding member of Woody Allen's New Orleans Jazz Band, all the while exploring her wider musical interests and playing with such legendary jazz, popular, and roots music artists as Bucky Pizzarelli, Dick Hyman, Andy Statman, Les Paul, Marvin Hamlisch, Wynton Marsalis, and, John McEuen (Nitty Gritty Dirt Band) ), as well as with leading contemporaries such as Vince Giordano, Scott Robinson, Wycliffe Gordon, Scott Bradlee’s Postmodern Jukebox, Charlie Giordano (with Bruce Springsteen’s E Street Band), and many others.

 Her feature CD's, nine in all, have received rave reviews and multiple "Best of" nominations, awards and honors in various categories, including two Jazz Journalists Association best pick lists.
 Sayer has played for two U.S. Presidents (once at The White House), performed with several symphony orchestras including The New York Philharmonic, was the official banjoist for The New York Yankees, and is proud to be the subject of a Trivial Pursuit game question.

 Sayer is also an avid educator, presenting clinics, programs, and lecture/demonstrations at schools, colleges, and cultural organizations, including a series of educational concerts in 2019-2020 for Jazz At Lincoln Center, as well as teaching privately.
-She was filmed for PBS TV's “Give Me The Banjo” and a national educational project co-sponsored by The Smithsonian Institution and has contributed articles to several American and British trade publications.
+She was filmed for PBS TV's “Give Me The Banjo” and a national educational project co-sponsored by The Smithsonian Institution.
+Cynthia has contributed articles to several American and British trade publications.
 Her play-along program, You're IN The Band, is popular with players of all instruments learning and practicing traditional/hot jazz and swing.
 Her new book for banjo, guitar andmandolin The Swinging Solos Of Elmer Snowden was published in 2022.